nguyenmp/docs-v2/content/influxdb/v2.0/reference/rc0-upgrade-guide.md

 ## 7. Copy all resources from old instance to the new one

-Now we can copy all your existing InfluxDB resources, such as dashboards, tasks, and alerts to your new instance using a single command.
+Copy all your existing InfluxDB resources, such as dashboards, tasks, and alerts to your new instance by running the following command:

 ```sh
 influx export all -c influx_old | influx apply -c default